Things to know about your child's teacher

 - subject to confirmation.

-You can see what type of practising certificate a teacher has by checking out the teachers register on The Education Council's website.
+You can see what type of practising certificate a teacher has by checking out the Teaching Council of Aotearoa New Zealand's website.

 Each year the Education Review Office also audits 10% of the appraisals for renewing practising certificates.
 This makes sure there are consistently high standards of teaching.

-The Education Council also reviews and approves providers of initial teacher education programmes along with the New Zealand Qualifications Authority and the Committee on University Academic Programmes.
+The Teaching Council also reviews and approves providers of initial teacher education programmes along with the New Zealand Qualifications Authority and the Committee on University Academic Programmes.

 Talk to your school principal if you have any issues with your child’s teacher.

-The Education Council's teachers register should be your first port of call.
+The Teaching Council's register should be your first port of call.
 The register will tell you what kind of practising certificate your teacher holds.
 A teacher must have a practising certificate to teach.

 School boards of trustees employ principals and principals employ teachers.

 Ideally, you should always talk to your school principal first if you have any concerns.
 Be clear about what these are - it’s very difficult to respond and act on vague concerns.
 Sometimes it’s not possible to go to the principal.
-If that's the case you can complain directly to the Education Council.
-Information on this can be found on the Education Council's website or by calling (04) 471 0852.
+If that's the case you can complain directly to the Teaching Council.
+Information on this can be found on the Teaching Council's website or call (04) 471 0852(external link).

 Yes teachers are police vetted.
 The Government has introduced new laws, called The Vulnerable Children Act, which toughens up police vetting procedures for people working with children.
-You can read more about this on the Children's Action Plan website.
+You can read more about this on the Oranga Tamariki Action Plan website.

 Last reviewed: Has this been useful?
 Tell us what you think.